Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture via relative Artin complexes

 \subsection{Artin complexes and relative Artin complexes}

+Let $W_S$ and $A_S$ be the Coxeter group and Artin group with generating set $S$.
+If $\Lambda$ is a Coxeter diagram, then we will also write $W_\Lambda$ and $A_\Lambda$ for the Coxeter group and Artin group with Coxeter diagram $\Lambda$.
+There is a homomorphism $A_S\to W_S$, whose kernel is called the \emph{pure Artin group}, and is denoted by $PA_S$.

+Any $S'\subset S$ generates a subgroup of $A_S$ which is also an Artin group, whose Coxeter diagram is the full subgraph $\Lambda_{S'}$ of $\Lambda$ spanned by $S'$ \cite{lek}.
+This subgroup is called a \emph{standard parabolic subgroup} of type $S'$.
+A \emph{parabolic subgroup} of $A_S$ of type $S'$ is a conjugate of a standard parabolic subgroup of type $S'$.
+A parabolic subgroup of $A_S$ is \emph{reducible} if its type $S'$ admits a disjoint non-trivial decomposition $S'_1\sqcup S'_2$ such that each element in $S'_1$ commutes with every element in $S'_2$.
+If such decomposition does not exist, then the parabolic subgroup is \emph{irreducible}.

 Recalled that the \emph{Artin complex}, introduced in \cite{CharneyDavis} and further studied in \cite{godelle2012k,cumplido2020parabolic}, defined as follows.
 For each $s\in S$, let $A_{\hat s}$ be the standard parabolic subgroup generated by $S\setminus\{s\}$.
-Let $\Delta_\Gamma$ be the simplicial complex whose vertex set is corresponding to left cosets of $\{A_{\hat s}\}_{s\in S}$.
-Moreover, a collection of vertices span a simplex if the associated cosets have nonempty common intersection.
-It follows from \cite[Proposition 4.5]{godelle2012k} that $\Delta_\Gamma$ is a flag complex.
-The Artin complex is an analogue of \emph{Coxeter complex} in the setting of Artin group.
-The definition of a Coxeter complex $\bC_\Gamma$ of a Coxeter group $W_\Gamma$ is almost identical to Artin complex, except one replaces $A_{\hat s}$ by $W_{\hat s}$, which is the standard parabolic subgroup of $W_\Gamma$ generated by $S\setminus \{s\}$.
-Each vertex of $\bC_\Gamma$ or $\Delta_\Gamma$ corresponding a left coset of $W_{\hat s}$ or $A_{\hat s}$ has a \emph{type}, which is defined to be $\hat s=S\setminus \{s\}$.
-The \emph{type} of each face of $\bC_\Gamma$ or $\Delta_\Gamma$ is defined to be the subset of $S$ which is the intersection of the types of the vertices of the face.
+Let $\Delta_S$ be the simplicial complex whose vertex set is corresponding to left cosets of $\{A_{\hat s}\}_{s\in S}$.
+Moreover, a collection of vertices span a simplex if the associated cosets have a nonempty common intersection.
+It follows from \cite[Proposition 4.5]{godelle2012k} that $\Delta_S$ is a flag complex.
+The Artin complex is an analog of \emph{Coxeter complex} in the setting of Artin group.
+The definition of a Coxeter complex $\bC_S$ of a Coxeter group $W_S$ is almost identical to Artin complex, except one replaces $A_{\hat s}$ by $W_{\hat s}$, which is the standard parabolic subgroup of $W_S$ generated by $S\setminus \{s\}$.
+Each vertex of $\bC_S$ or $\Delta_S$ corresponding a left coset of $W_{\hat s}$ or $A_{\hat s}$ has a \emph{type}, which is defined to be $\hat s=S\setminus \{s\}$.
+The \emph{type} of each face of $\bC_S$ or $\Delta_S$ is defined to be the subset of $S$ which is the intersection of the types of the vertices of the face.
 In particular, the type of each top-dimensional simplex is the empty set.
+The quotient complex of $\Delta_S$ under the action of the pure Artin group is isomorphic to $\bC_S$.